 Should I have changed my title for this review to a story about a Classy but Penniless Gold Digger who Can’t Survive on her Own?
 That would mislead the readers on what I think about the beloved character Holly played by Audrey Hepburn.
 To call her a gold digger is far from the truth.
-However, at a glance it’s hard not to judge since that was the first impression I got from looking at the cover despite what critics say and what my older peers thought.
-In fact an older woman recommended this film to me.
+However, at a glance, it’s hard not to judge since that was the first impression I got from looking at the cover despite what critics said and what my older peers thought.
+In fact, an older woman recommended this film to me.
 Now I see why.